Plan before you travel

 If you are a foreign national travelling in New Zealand, we recommend you consider returning home as soon as you are able to.

-Request proof of vaccination for international travel
+You may need proof of vaccination to travel overseas.

 New Zealand has quarantine-free travel arrangements with Australia and the Cook Islands.
-Due to the recent community outbreak, quarantine-free travel to Australia and the Cook Islands is paused.

-Pre-departure COVID-19 test if you're leaving New Zealand
+Pre-departure test if you are leaving NZ

 Steps to get a pre-departure test